William Paxton (British businessman): Tenby

 His largest investment was in reviving the town of Tenby.
 A once thriving medieval seaport that had trade routes all over Europe, the English Civil War followed by a plague epidemic in 1650 had killed half its population.
 Resultantly bereft of trade, the town was abandoned by the merchants, and slid inexorably into decay and ruin.
 By the end of the eighteenth century, the visiting John Wesley noted: "Two-thirds of the old town is in ruins or has entirely vanished.
 Pigs roam among the abandoned houses and Tenby presents a dismal spectacle."

 With the Napoleonic Wars restricting rich tourists from accessing the spa resorts in Europe, the need for home-based sea bathing grew.
 In 1802, Paxton bought his first property in the old town.
 From this point onwards he invested heavily in the town, with the full approval of the town council.
 Engaging the team who had built Middleton Hall, engineer Grier and architect Pepys Cockerell were briefed to create a "fashionable bathing establishment suitable for the highest society."
 His baths came into operation in July 1806, and after acquiring the Globe Inn transformed it into "a most lofty, elegant and convenient style" to lodge the more elegant visitors to his baths.
 Cottages were erected adjoining the baths, and livery stables with an adjoining coach house.
 In 1814 a road built on arches overlooking the harbour was built at Paxton's full expense.
-However, although he later got passed a Bill in Parliament to enable fresh water to be piped through the town, his 1809 theatre was closed in 1818 due to lack of patronage.
+However, although he later got passed an act of Parliament to enable fresh water to be piped through the town, his 1809 theatre was closed in 1818 due to lack of patronage.

 Paxton also took in "tour" developments in the area, as required by rich Victorian tourists.
 This included the discovery of a chalybeate spring at Middleton Hall, his Paxton's Tower in memorial to Lord Nelson, and coaching inns developed from Swansea to Narberth.
 Paxton's efforts to revive the town succeeded, and even when victory at the Battle of Trafalgar reopened Europe, the growth of Victorian Tenby was inevitable.
 Through both the Georgian and Victorian eras, Tenby was renowned as a health resort and centre for botanical and geological study.